Spanish

 The Department of Spanish and Portuguese participates in the Faculty of Arts and Science’s Language Citation initiative for Spanish.

-To obtain a Language Citation in Spanish, students will complete the two language-sequence courses that follow the introductory level: SPA220Y1SPA320Y1, with a minimum of B- in each one of the courses to be considered.
+To obtain a Language Citation in Spanish, students will complete two full credits of the language sequence courses at the 200-level or higher, with a minimum of B- in each one of the courses to be considered.

 Students should note that, as explained in this Calendar, the Language Citation is not equivalent to an academic program and that enrolment in a program is not necessary in order to earn the recognition bestowed by the Citation.